 The Smithsonian Institution has been a part of the American landscape since 1846.
-Yet perhaps because of the breadth and eclecticism of its collections, people still aren’t sure exactly what the Institution does or know much about the objects it contains.
-With that in mind, we would like to take this opportunity to clear up a few lingering misconceptions.
+Yet perhaps because of the breadth and eclecticism of its collections, visitors sometimes arrive at the Institution with a few misconceptions.
+So on the occasion of the Smithsonian's anniversary, we take this opportunity to clear up a few of the tall tales, myths and misunderstandings.

 Fact: It isn’t.
 A coincidental string of unfortunate events befell its handlers.